 Then stir in a little of that sauce you just made.

-Cooked shredded chicken (see my notes at the end of the printable recipe about this) and cheese go in,
+Cooked shredded chicken and cheese go in,

 And just a note about cheese: you can use any kind you like.
 I call for Monterey Jack in the recipe, but pepper jack or cheddar is just fine too.
 We are always telling you guys to avoid bagged shredded cheese in recipes (and I stand by that for the most part) but I do have a couple of exceptions.
 This is totally un-sponsored opinion here, just products we love.
 This Tillamook farmstyle is a game-changer.
 It’s not weird waxy stuff that doesn’t melt.
 It’s shredded from the blog, HUGE shreds, and works so great in recipes- I love this Mexican blend!
 I also love the giant bags of Tillamook shredded cheddar from Costco and the Kirkland brand equivalent.
 All of those melt beautifully and taste great.